 6. Check utility rates.
 Some states are deregulated and you can choose your supplier.
 Shop around and see if you can find a better rate.

 7. Swap light bulbs.
-CFL and LED bulbs use much less electricity and last longer too.
+LED bulbs use much less electricity and last longer too.

 8. Use cold water.
 Whenever possible, use cold water to wash your clothes and save on costs to heat your water.